Your first Tournament in just Five Minutes

 Under First Match Number in this Tournament you can pick a number for the first match, for example to avoid having a consolation round start with number 1.
 Under Best reachable place in this tournament you can set the best possible ranking to be seventh instead of first, for instance.

-We’ll skip the rest on this page.
 If you’re interested you can follow reading on Group phase with second half, Use participants logos, Use your own group names and Connect tournaments.

 Click Save and continue to set participants.